Here are questions we get asked all the time:

 Also they generally don't have the time to hang out with people outside their faith.
 In addition to working for a living, Jehovah's Witnesses are required to attend five meetings a week, prepare for them, read all their literature, and go door to door preaching the good news.

-The Watchtower says, 'there is a clear difference between being friendly toward a workmate and being that one’s close companion.
+'there is a clear difference between being friendly toward a workmate and being that one’s close companion.
 Here is where another Scriptural principle enters the picture.
-The apostle Paul warned Christians: “Do not become unevenly yoked with unbelievers.”, WT, May 1, 2007, Article: 'Let God’s Word Guide Your Steps', par 9
+The apostle Paul warned Christians: “Do not become unevenly yoked with unbelievers.”, Watchtower Magazine, May 1, 2007, Article: 'Let God’s Word Guide Your Steps', par 9

 It is believed that friendship with non believers can lead to apostasy.
 In other words if a Jehovah's Witness associates with non believers their faith may be compromised.
 They may start to question what the organization teaches.
 They may be tempted to do things they believe are wrong.
 This may weaken their faith.

 That's one reason why they choose close friends within the organization instead of people who go to other churches.